dovoto/FPGA_Gameboy_Watch/README.md

 # FPGA_Gameboy_Watch
 Full gameboy and gameboy color Verilog Implenentation

 Gameboy core is complete with the exception of some Audio features not fully functioning (and bug fixing is, as always, on going).
-Most gameboy roms work as to most non audio test programs.
+Most gameboy roms work as do most non audio test programs.

 Gameboy color features are 80% implemented.
 However, clock speed doubling is not implemented which renders most color games unplayable.